shadyo6/SEM-7-lab/README.md

 # Ubuntu download

-### To download a file, example to download m1.txt
+### To download a file, example to download m1.txt (To download other file replace m1.txt with the file name)
 ```
 wget -r -nH --cut-dirs=5 -nc ftp://software:software@210.212.207.12//wwampserver_/bin/m1.txt
 ```